This post may contain affiliate links. Please read our disclosure policy.

 They’re the same dish with different names.
 When I got married, I was given my husband’s delicious family recipe for American chop suey.
 In our house now both are in our regular dinner rotation.

-American Goulash Ingredient Notes
+American Goulash Recipe Notes

 - Seasoned Salt – My grandma was a master of balancing flavors, and one trick she loved was using seasoned salt.
 Seasoned salt is a great multi-purpose flavor enhancer, and its versatility is endless!
 Sprinkle it on French fries, zest up roasted veggies, add a shake or two into sandwiches — it adds spices like paprika, turmeric, onion, and garlic, and even a sweet twist of sugar.